yulianalbisu/Forever-Project/README.txt

 #### 2.0
-5. Make wishes
+6. Make wishes
-6. Share wishes
+7. Share wishes (checkbox)
-1. Share pictures
+9. Compared how much users know about each other, DOM manipulation
+10. Get brownie points
-2. Upload pictures
+11. Upload pictures

+#### 3.0
-2. Share places
+12. Share places
 ..*suggest places in area
-3. Like a picture
+13. Like a picture
-4. Find hobbies to share around area
+14. Find hobbies to share around area
-6. Get tips (categorized)
+15. Get tips (categorized)

-#### 3.0
-1. Find nanny site(buttons to connect to annoter website)
+16. Find nanny site(buttons to connect to annoter website)
-2. Set remainders add calendar and share calendar
+17. Set remainders add calendar and share calendar
-3. goal together (how is the pace of this goal)
+18. goal together (how is the pace of this goal)

 ### Notes